alrotech/mspay.github.io/README.md

 ### [Billing and Payments][prj3]
 All work that is related to receiving money.
 Integration of payment system, setting prices and subscriptions, handling cashless payments.

+- UI for account payment information

 ### [Support Area][prj7]
 Managing all customer's requests for any reason.

+- Tickets models and structure (api)
+- UI for tickets management (admin)
+- UI for tickets creating (client)

 ## Services